annabelledilustro/annabelledilustro.github.io/home.md

 <b>Research interests:</b> phonetics, sociolinguistics, voice disguise, and speaker recognition

 <!-- link 'cat' to an image of corny -->
-When I'm not doing linguistics, you can likely find me reading books about vampire folklore, taking my <a target="_blank" rel="noopener" href="https://annabelledilustro.github.io/folder/corny_walk.jpg" >cat</a> for a walk, rock climbing, or falling down rabbit holes about game design.
+When I'm not doing linguistics, you can likely find me watching a horror movie, taking my <a target="_blank" rel="noopener" href="https://annabelledilustro.github.io/folder/corny_walk.jpg" >cat</a> for a walk, or rock climbing.

 ### Contact me